quiz254/rsp_tcp/README.md

  - Version 0.1.4: Added extra options Bas.
  - Version 0.4.5: Added more samplerates that work 64/96/128/192/384/512/768/1024/1536/2048/2880K
  - Version 1.1.5: Removed clicks on overloads.
+ - Version 1.1.6: -w removed and combined with -W to avoid ghost-signals appear.
+Many new bit conversions and default to 15.5bit.

 ## CREDITS